Property Manager vs Airbnb

 Professional Cleaning and Maintenance

-Property Inspections before and after guest stays
+Property Inspections before and after guest stays.

 Handling of Taxes, Permits, and Legal Compliance